Luka-pp/Milestone-Project-3/Testing.md

   have written `bikes = mongo.db.bike.find({"owner": user.get("username")})` instead of `bikes = mongo.db.bikes.find({"
   owner": user.get("username")})`. **Bike** instead of **Bikes** is what was causing the issue.

-- **Google Fonts** are not displaying on the Iphone.
+- **Google Fonts** are not displaying on the Iphone and on the Ipad.
 I have tried to fix the issue by changing the delivery method from import link in CSS to link in the `head` but it did not work.
 I have then set up a good fallback font to minify the issue.

+- Buttons on the *edit_bike* and *add_bike* pages did not have appropriate colour class of grey. that has been fixed.

 ### Quality by **Lighthouse**